How the refrigerator works? or how does the refrigerator works?

 Fig 5 Schematic diagram of an evaporator

 During this process, the cold liquid refrigerant which is flowing inside the evaporator tube of the refrigerator will absorb the heat of the stuff inside the refrigerator and thereby refrigerant gets vaporized.

 Fig 6 Schematic diagram of a Compressor

-In this process, the compressor sucks the vapour refrigerant from the evaporator and compresses it to a high pressure and temperature (above the room temperature), thus it becomes a superheated vapour refrigerant and is delivered to the condenser!
+In this process, the compressor sucks the vapour refrigerant from the evaporator and compresses it to high pressure and temperature (above room temperature), thus it becomes a superheated vapour refrigerant and is delivered to the condenser!

-Compressor is the reason for the circulation of refrigerant in the refrigeration system, just like our heart which circulates blood throughout the body
+The compressor is the reason for the circulation of refrigerant in the refrigeration system, just like our heart which circulates blood throughout the body

 Fig 7 Schematic diagram of a condenser